xidexia/xidexia.github.io/index.md

 ---
 <h4><a name="news"></a>What's New</h4>
 <LI>I have graduated with my Ph.D. degree from BU.
-I will join Facebook AI in December 2020.
-This website will be updated infrequently.</LI>
+I will join Facebook AI in December 2020.</LI>
 <LI>Our new paper “Real-time Localized Photorealistic Video Style Transfer.” is accepted to WACV 2021! </LI>
 <LI>Our new paper “Learning to Approximate a Bregman Divergence.” is accepted to NeurIPS 2020! </LI>
 <LI>Our new paper “Joint Bilateral Learning for Real-time Universal Photorealistic Style Transfer.” is accepted to ECCV 2020! </LI>